ftripier/spookyc/README.md

-## Determining scariness of strings 💀
+## Determining Scariness of Strings 💀

 The problem of binary categorization of arbitrary input is well known to the artificial intelligence community.
 For our own purposes, we employed an "AI list of regular expressions" that clusters strings according to the following policy: